MystenLabs/sui/doc/move.md

-If we execute this command for the package we created in the previous [section](#writing-a-package), we will see the following output indicating, unsurprisingly, that no tests have been ran we have not written any tests yet:
+If we execute this command for the package we created in the previous [section](#writing-a-package), we will see the following output indicating, unsurprisingly, that no tests have ran because we have not written any yet!

 ``` shell
 BUILDING MoveStdlib